 The Formula

-It comes down to one equation: Gallons collected = Rainfall (inches) × Roof Area (sq ft) × 0.623.
-The 0.623 factor is a unit conversion (1 inch × 1 sq ft = 0.623 gallons) and is the standard figure used in Bermuda and international rainwater harvesting.
-Evaporation and roof condition reduce it slightly in practice, but it gives a reliable ballpark.
+It comes down to one equation: Imperial gallons collected = Rainfall (inches) × Roof Area (sq ft) × 0.5187.
+The 0.5187 factor converts the volume of water falling on one square foot to Imperial gallons — the unit used throughout Bermuda for tanks, truck deliveries, and water pricing.
+Evaporation and roof condition reduce collection slightly in practice, but the formula gives a reliable ballpark.

 Worked Examples